Reparative Genealogy Institute

 Museum restitution achieved — Boston return of cultural property

+We do not simply trace lineage.
+We produce the documented evidence required for reparations, land return, cultural restitution, and institutional accountability.
 This work combines traditional genealogy — archival records, census, DNA, probate — with historical analysis, descendant identification, documentation of harm, and support for reparative action.
-It transforms genealogy from simply tracing lineage into a tool for historical justice and repair.

 Few practitioners combine genealogy, historical research, reparations work, legal evidence development, descendant organizing, and narrative restoration.
 This is why Kellie’s work is closer to forensic historical investigation than hobby genealogy.